-- The application program is not processed. - If there has been a processing before, the values of counters, timers, flags and the process image are retained during the transition to the STOP mode. - Command output disable (BASP) is activated this means the all digital outputs are disabled. - The yellow LED of the status bar lights up in the STOP state. - Operating mode START-: After PowerON the yellow LED of the status bar blinks in the STOP state. - : After a short time the flashing changes to a steady light. - During the transition from STOP to RUN a call is issued to the start-up organization block OB 100. - The processing time for this OB is not monitored. - The START-UP OB may issue calls to other blocks. \ - All digital outputs are disabled during the START-UP, this means BASP is acti-\ vated. - T: The green LEDs blinks as soon as the OB 100 is operated and for at least 3s, even if the start-up time is shorter or the CPU gets to STOP due to an error. - : The green LEDs of the status bar lights up when the START-UP is completed and the CPU is in the RUN state.
+- The application program is not processed. - If there has been a processing before, the values of counters, timers, flags and the process image are retained during the transition to the STOP mode. - Command output disable (BASP) is activated this means the all digital outputs are disabled. - : The yellow LED of the status bar lights up in the STOP state. - Operating mode START- - : After PowerON the yellow LED of the status bar blinks in the STOP state. - After a short time the flashing changes to a steady light. - During the transition from STOP to RUN a call is issued to the start-up organization block OB 100. - The processing time for this OB is not monitored. - The START-UP OB may issue calls to other blocks. - All digital outputs are disabled during the START-UP, this means BASP is activated. - The green LEDs blinks as soon as the OB 100 is operated and for at least 3s, even if the start-up time is shorter or the CPU gets to STOP due to an error. - Completed and the CPU is in the RUN state.

-\ OB 102 (Cold start)
+OB 102 (Cold start)